sportiduino/sportiduino/docs/en/UserManual.md

 Battery will last for a half of year.
 * **Active mode.**
 Card is polled every 0.25 seconds.
-Fastest mark mode.
+Fastest punch mode.
 Battery will last for 45 days.

 Base stations, depending on the number assigned to them (from 1 to 255), can perform different functions: